kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 - `pkg/apis/batch/v1`: `2023-12-20` - `29.3%` (mostly generated code)

 The following scenarios are covered:
-- the Job controller reconciles jobs with the "managed-by" label equal to `job-controller.k8s.io` when the feature is enabled
+- the Job controller reconciles jobs with the "managedBy" field equal to `kubernetes.io/job-controller` when the feature is enabled
-- the Job controller reconciles jobs without the "managed-by" label when the feature is enabled
+- the Job controller reconciles jobs without the "managedBy" field when the feature is enabled
-- the Job controller does not reconcile jobs with custom value of the "managed-by" label when the feature is enabled
+- the Job controller does not reconcile jobs with custom value of the "managedBy" field when the feature is enabled
-- the Job controller reconciles jobs with custom "managed-by" label when the feature gate is disabled
+- the Job controller reconciles jobs with custom "managedBy" field when the feature gate is disabled
-- verify the label is immutable, both when the job is suspended or unsuspended; when the feature is enabled
+- verify the field is immutable, both when the job is suspended or unsuspended; when the feature is enabled
-- enablement / disablement of the feature after the Job (with custom "managed-by" label) is created
+- enablement / disablement of the feature after the Job (with custom "managedBy" field) is created
 - verify the new Job Status API validation rules (see [here](#job-status-validation))

 ##### Integration tests

 The following scenarios are covered:
-- the Job controller reconciles jobs with the "managed-by" label equal to `job-controller.k8s.io`
+- the Job controller reconciles jobs with the "managedBy" field equal to `kubernetes.io/job-controller`
-- the Job controller reconciles jobs without the "managed-by" label
+- the Job controller reconciles jobs without the "managedBy" field
-- the Job controller does not reconcile a job with any other value of the "managed-by" label.
+- the Job controller does not reconcile a job with any other value of the "managedBy" field.
 In particular:
   - it does not reset the status for a Job with `.spec.suspend=false`,
   - it does not add the Suspended condition for a Job with `.spec.suspend=true`.
-- the Job controller reconciles jobs with custom "managed-by" label when the feature gate is disabled
+- the Job controller reconciles jobs with custom "managedBy" field when the feature gate is disabled
-- the `job_by_external_controller_total` metric is incremented when a new Job with custom "managed-by" is created
+- the `job_by_external_controller_total` metric is incremented when a new Job with custom "managedBy" is created
-- the `job_by_external_controller_total` metric is not incremented for a new Job without "managed-by" or with default value
+- the `job_by_external_controller_total` metric is not incremented for a new Job without "managedBy" or with default value
-- the `job_by_external_controller_total` metric is not incremented for Job updates (regardless of the "managed-by")
+- the `job_by_external_controller_total` metric is not incremented for Job updates (regardless of the "managedBy")

 During the implementation more scenarios might be covered.